 Transaction Monitoring

-ACH pull transfer lifecycle
+ACH pull deposit transfer lifecycle

-The transfer can potentially progress through the following stages:
+A transfer can progress through these states:

 API polling